 It’s ultimately a story about escapism, though, because the characters act as if nothing has changed despite the fact that they are now living in a zombie apocalypse.
 The weight of knowing such a thing would be crushing, so they act like everything is fine.

-While most zombie stories revolve around a few members of a group who have become dehumanized by the world they are in, School-Live! is centered on a group of girls who are still human at heart and still believe that there is good left in the world.
+While most manga in the zombie genre revolves around a few members of a group who have become dehumanized by the world they are in, School-Live! is centered on a group of girls who are still human at heart and still believe that there is good left in the world.
 You will find yourself fearing for their safety as though you knew them personally.
-Out of everything, I think this is the main thing that makes School-Live! different from any other zombie manga I've ever read.
+Out of everything, I think this is the main thing that makes School-Live! different from any other zombie survival manga I’ve ever read.

 If you are looking for a zombie-slaying adventure, this series will most likely not satisfy you.
 However, if you want an entertaining story that’s sweet and lighthearted, with charming characters, you’ll enjoy School-Live!